 Property tax rolls are certified in July and the tax rate is adopted in September, along with the City's annual operating budget.
 The City of Wylie tax collector sends statements in October to each taxpayer.
 Tax revenue is used to support General Fund operations and to fund long-term bonded indebtedness.
 Taxes are levied on January 1 of each year and are considered past due on February 1 of the following year.

-The average homestead value is $152,250, which is a decrease of 0.04% from the prior year.
-Overall, total assessed valuation was 1.81% more than prior year.
-Over the past 7 years, new construction permits have ranged from 200 to 1,430.
-This growth trend is expected to remain at 200 into 2012, based on information from builders, planned subdivisions within the city and anticipated commercial development.
+The average homestead value is $155,489, which is an increase of 4.6% from the prior year.
+Overall, total assessed valuation was 6.45% more than prior year.
+Over the past 7 years, new construction permits have ranged from 200 to 700.
+This growth trend is expected to remain relatively consistant going into 2014, based on information from builders, planned subdivisions within the city and anticipated commercial development.

 The City of Wylie ADOPTED A TAX RATE THAT WILL RAISE MORE TAXES FOR MAINTENANCE AND OPERATIONS THAN LAST YEAR'S TAX RATE.